Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights

-\myparagraph{Background:} The polyhedral representation is a unified mathematical representation for the iteration domains of statements, code transformations, and dependencies.
-It relies on two main concepts: \emph{integer sets} and \emph{maps}. \emph{Integer sets} represent the iteration domains. \emph{Maps} are used for representing memory accesses and transforming iteration domains and memory accesses.
+\myparagraph{2.A.
+Polyhedral representation.} It is a unified mathematical representation for the iteration domains of statements, code transformations, and dependencies.
+It relies on two main concepts: \emph{integer sets} and \emph{maps}. \emph{Integer sets} represent iteration domains. \emph{Maps} are used for representing memory accesses and transforming iteration domains and memory accesses.

 An integer set is a set of integer tuples described using affine constraints.
 An example of a set of integer tuples is \polyc{$\{(1,1); (2,1); (1,2); (2,2); (1,3); (2,3)\}$} Instead of listing all the tuples, we can describe the set by using affine constraints over loop iterators and symbolic constants as follows: \polyc{$\{S(i,j): 1 \leq i \leq 2 \wedge 1 \leq j \leq 3\}$} where $i$ and $j$ are the dimensions of the tuples in the set.